swim-mer/postman-api/README.md

 ## To access home page:
 - Run flask environment in a terminal and enter `$ ./app.py`
-- Make a GET request in Postman at http://0.0.0.0:8888/login with credentials:
+- Make a POST request in Postman at http://0.0.0.0:8888/login with credentials:
   - 'user': 'admin', 'password': 'admin'
 - Copy token in response and create request header called 'x-access-token' with token as value
 - Make a GET request in Postman at http://0.0.0.0:8888